defipy-devs/defipy-docs/README.rst

 Uniswap Example
 --------------------------

 To setup a liquidity pool, you must first create the tokens in the pair using the ``ERC20`` object.
-Next, create a liquidity pool (LP) factory using ``IFactory`` object.
+Next, create a liquidity pool (LP) factory using ``ExchangeData`` data class object.
 Once this is setup, an unlimited amount of LPs can be created; the procedures for such are as follows:

 .. code-block:: console